rozek/y-websocket/README.md

 # y-websocket :tophat:

+> this repository is basically a copy of the original [yjs/y-websocket](https://github.com/yjs/y-websocket), but with support for `wss`.
+With all the restrictions imposed by today's browsers, this comes in very handy, e.g., if you try to test data sharing in your local network at home

 > WebSocket Provider for Yjs

 The Websocket Provider implements a classical client server model.
 Clients connect to a single endpoint over Websocket.
 The server distributes awareness information and document updates among clients.